-Nilima completed an MFA in documentary film and video at Stanford.
-The films to the right include her student works as well as more recent self-directed and client work.
+Nilima completed an MFA in documentary film and video at Stanford University.
+The films here include her student works as well as more recent self-directed and client work.
 Current, longer movies can be previewed here and here.

-Solid Threads, an original t-shirt brand specializing in vintage-inspired, clever and fun shirts, wanted to apply its aesthetic to support NGOs -- making fundraising fun!
-Splice Cream helped Solid Threads launch "Solidaritees" by developing these design inspirations, forging partnerships and heading up marketing and outreach -- more to come.
+Solid Threads, an original t-shirt brand specializing in vintage-inspired, clever and fun shirts, wanted to apply its aesthetic to support good causes.
+Splice Cream coined the term "Solidaritees" for the new fun-draising venture, and provided design conceptualization/art direction, descriptive web copy, and NGO partnerships.

 Clothes for those who love VT.

 With the support of a Fulbright Fellowship, Nilima spent a year in India, filming and teaching at a cross-cultural home/school for 35 children.
 Kail Yuga Chants is the feature-length film she shot, along with co-creating a documentary short.

 The shirts on this page were conceptualized, and and co art-directed by Splice Cream for Solid Threads.
 Most of the t-shirts are available in both men and women's styles and some for kids and babies as well.
 They are being sold in stores internationally as well as online.